Highlighter API

 4. Registering your highlighter

-You can register your highlighter by calling HuskClaimsAPI#registerHighlighter(Highlighter)
+You can register your highlighter by calling HuskClaimsAPI#registerHighlighter(Highlighter) with your created highlighter instance.

 void onEnable() {